Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 ## robots.txt Hands Over the Map

 When a site hides endpoints, `robots.txt` often lists them anyway, because the owner still wants crawlers to skip them.
-This one actually does.
+This one actually exists and functions.

 ![robots.txt disallowing /api.php and /admin.php](/assets/images/sisterhood-travelling-packets/3.png)